Saints in Methodism: Honoring the saints

 Accordingly, Methodism formally rejects relics and prayer to saints, considering them to be distractions from the Christ-focused life and unfounded in Scripture.

 While Methodists as a whole do not practice the patronage or veneration of saints, they do honor and admire them.
 Methodists observe All Saints' Day, following the liturgical calendar, in which the Church Universal, as well as the deceased members of a local congregation, are honored and remembered.

 Virgin Mary

 The Virgin Mary is honored as the Mother of God (Theotokos) in the United Methodist Church.
-Methodist churches teach the doctrine of the virgin birth, although they, along with Orthodox Christians and other Protestant Christians, reject the Roman Catholic doctrine of the Immaculate Conception.
+Methodist churches teach the doctrine of the virgin birth, although they, like most Protestant Christians, reject the Roman Catholic doctrine of the Immaculate Conception.

-Many Methodists, including John Wesley, have held that Mary was a perpetual virgin, which is the belief that Mary was ever-virgin for the whole of her life and Jesus was her only biological son.
+Some Methodists, including John Wesley, have held that Mary was a perpetual virgin, which is the belief that Mary was ever-virgin for the whole of her life and Jesus was her only biological son.
 Contemporary Methodism does hold that Mary was a virgin before, during, and immediately after the birth of Christ.
 A small number of Methodists hold the doctrine of the Assumption of Mary as a pious opinion.